picl-m/MERN-stack-real-estate-marketplace-website/README.md

 # expressjs form

-Form that validates data and stores them in MongoDB.
+Form that validates data and stores it in MongoDB.

 ## Specifikace